Skip to main content

 Not established

-Topical (evidence-based): Follows the Grönberg 2014 Phase I/IIa venous leg ulcer protocol under standard compression and moist-wound-care dressings.
-The 1.6 mg/mL dose showed the strongest signal; 0.5 mg/mL was under-dosed and 3.2 mg/mL did not outperform 1.6 mg/mL.
+Topical (evidence-based): Follows the Gronberg 2014 Phase I/IIa venous leg ulcer protocol under standard compression and moist-wound-care dressings.
+The 1.6 mg/mL concentration showed the strongest signal; 0.5 mg/mL appeared under-dosed and 3.2 mg/mL did not outperform 1.6 mg/mL.
+Actual dosing is determined by a licensed provider.

 Subcutaneous / systemic (NOT established): No published Phase I human safety trials of subcutaneous or injectable LL-37 exist.
-Any systemic protocol circulating in compounding or wellness literature is unvalidated, lacks human pharmacokinetic data, and should be treated as research-only.
+Any systemic protocol circulating in wellness or compounding literature is unvalidated, lacks human pharmacokinetic data, and should be treated as research-only.

-Clinical efficacy evidence is limited to topical use on chronic wound beds.
-Extrapolation to systemic dosing is not supported by published human data.
+Dosing is determined by a licensed provider based on the specific condition and treatment goals.
+Human efficacy evidence is limited to topical use on chronic wound beds, and extrapolation to systemic dosing is not supported by published human data.

-The topical dose response is non-monotonic (inverted-U).
-Higher concentrations did not produce better healing in Grönberg 2014, suggesting that in vitro cytotoxicity thresholds may matter at the wound surface.
+The topical dose response is non-monotonic, following an inverted-U. Higher concentrations did not produce better healing in the Gronberg trial, consistent with cytotoxicity thresholds becoming relevant at the wound surface.

-LL-37 is a peptide, so it is heat and protease sensitive and requires sterile compounding, refrigerated storage, and use within a short window after reconstitution.
+LL-37 is a peptide and is therefore heat- and protease-sensitive.
+It requires sterile compounding, refrigerated storage, and use within a short window after reconstitution.

 Side Effects & Safety